Redlich–Kwong equation of state: Equation

 This equation only implicitly gives Z as a function of pressure and temperature, but is easily solved numerically, originally by graphical interpolation, and now more easily by computer.
 Moreover, analytic solutions to cubic functions have been known for centuries and are even faster for computers.
+The Redlich-Kwong equation of state may also be expressed as a cubic function of the molar volume.